ihabunek/toot/docs/install.rst

 Python Package Index
 --------------------

-Install from PyPI using pip, preferably into a virtual environment:
+Install from PyPI using pip, preferably into a virtual environment.

 .. code-block:: bash

-    pip install toot
+    pip install --user toot

 Source
 ------